 When you write the body paragraphs, try to stick to the main features you selected in step 3.
 Also, make sure that you ONLY compare data from the chart.
 Don't give your opinion.
 Don't infer anything into the data that you cannot see in the chart data.
 Don't predict future trends because the question does NOT ask you to do this., and don't write about small details that are not important.
 Most importantly, make sure you MAKE COMPARISONS.
 If you don't, you will get a lower band score.
-Finally, make sure when you compare data that, whenever possible, you include these 3 elements ...
+Finally, when comparing data, use fractions, adverbs, comparatives and approximate expressions.

 Step 5.
 Read your answer and correct any obvious mistakes.